byronka/minum/src/test/atqa/README.md

 Note that main() calls to some other functions to run tests, particularly unitAndIntegrationTests().
 If you add new tests, just follow the patterns in that function.

+Also, new tests should use the patterns demonstrated in test files like sampledomain.SampleDomainTests, such as:
+- declaring a class variable for the TestLogger, and declaring a constructor that takes a TestLogger and assigns it to the class variable
+- declaring a tests() method that takes an ExecutorService